PeterJonesProjects/projects-msc/README.md

 Each project below outlines the overall goal, project objective, methods used and a data set (if legally availbale to share).

-The code and folders for each project will be uploded once permission is accquired.
+Due to concerns about potential plagiarism in future iterations of the course, I am unable to upload the code and folders for each project to my GitHub portfolio.

 Four weeks total for a block.
 Each project was completed in parallel with another project during a single block, with a one-week learning period prior to beginning each project to understand the fundamentals behind the system or statistical process.